 8 steps to take before buying a dental practice.

 Buying a dental practice can be exciting, overwhelming and a bit mystifying.
-Many dentists choose to buy an existing practice for the built-in roster of patients, but having plenty of patients is no guarantee of success.
+Many dentists choose to buy an established dental practice for the existing patients, but having plenty of patients is no guarantee of success.
 There are several other considerations to weigh, like how much income you can expect to generate and the potential for growth (or decline).

 On one hand, you’re evaluating how likely you’ll be able to grow professionally in a practice.
 And on the other hand, you’re navigating a sometimes-complex business transaction.
 Ultimately, you want to be in a practice that is both professionally fulfilling and a financially-sound investment.
 To help you get there, we’ve broken down the business side of the decision.
 Here are eight things to consider before you buy a dental practice.